 Dribbling and Dribble Rash

 This is clearly seen by your baby pulling and rubbing their ears.
 As the mouth, nose, throat and ears are all linked it is only natural that teething pains will manifest themselves in other areas.
 The pain from the jaw often shoots up the face to the ear which can cause your baby to scream out and be difficult to put down to sleep.
-You need to be keeping on top of your pain relievers – infant paracetamol and Nurofen – which you can alternate throughout the day.
+You need to keep on top of your pain relievers – Infant Paracetamol and Ibuprofen – which you can alternate throughout the day.
 You may also find that they will sleep much more happily on your chest or slightly raised up as laying flat increases the pain.
 I found that a reflux cushion helped with my son’s sleeping at night.
 If they are in a lot of pain and seem more distressed than usual please seek medical advice in case of an ear infection.

 The excess saliva can go on and have further effects on their little bodies.
 One of the most common is loose stools.
 As the saliva works its way into the stomach it causes an acidic build-up which affects their bowels.
 This can often lead to nappy leaks and an increase in the movements.
 I would definitely recommend taking a change of clothes, plenty of nappies and wipes plus lots of nappy bags to pop dirty clothing into every time you go out – you don’t wanna get caught out!